AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/07_iterables and looping.md

-# Chapter 7: iterables and looping
+# Chapter 7: Iterables and looping

 ES6 introduced a new type of loop, the `for of` loop.